Definition & Testing Information

 How does the testing work?

 When a student is referred for testing, they are given three assessments: one is a non-verbal ability test to determine the student's ability to see patterns and make connections, one is a standardized math test, and one is a standardized reading test.
 Scores for each of these assessments are rated as a National Percentile Rank (referred to as NPR or %-tile), which compares scores among all students of that age/grade throughout the United States.
 It is NOT the percent of questions answered correctly.
 For example, a NPR rank of 85 means that the student scored higher than 85% of students in that age/grade who have taken that test.
 To qualify for the program, the majority of scores are usually in the range of 92 NPR (%-tile) or higher - meaning that the scores are higher than 92% of students across the country.
 In addition to the standardized tests, observation surveys are filled out by parents and teachers to describe characteristics of the student in question, compared with other children of that age.
-All scores are entered anonymously into a scoring rubric, and the campus Gifted Committee makes the qualifying decisions based on those scores in a blind (no names) process.
+All scores are entered into a scoring rubric, and the campus Gifted Committee makes the qualifying decisions based on those scores.